christinali1017/Algorithm/leetcode/README.md

 ####136 Single Number

->Given an array of integers, every element appears three times except for one.
+>Given an array of integers, every element appears two times except for one.
 Find that single one.

 Note:
 Your algorithm should have a linear runtime complexity.
 Could you implement it without using extra memory?